jbsmith86/dev-random-passwords/README.md

 010000101100100111000010000111101010011101110010011011
 ```

-Run "randompasswords -h" for full set of option and description
+Run "randompasswords -h" for full set of options and description

 ### For programming
 Require the gem